 If you still require treatment for your ingrown toenail you should see a podiatrist.
 With some local anaesthetic injection, they can either cut away part of the nail or the whole nail.

-Fungal toenail infection is recognisable as the nail (or nails) turning yellow/brown, and thickened, crumbly and soft.
+A fungal toenail infection is recognisable as the nail (or nails) turning yellow/brown, and thickened, crumbly and soft.
 You can manage this in several ways: firstly, try some treatments from your pharmacist such as antifungal nail cream or nail lacquer.
 You have to be patient with this as it can take up to 12 months to cure the infection.
-Keep your nails as short as possible to help clear the infection and avoid the other nails catching the infection.
+Keep your nails as short as possible to help clear the infection and avoid the other nails catching it.

 For hardened nails, it's worth using nail softening creams – persist with this for several weeks to soften the nails and then scrape away the fungus.

-With severe fungal infection, ie most one nail is affected, or multiple nails are affected, or if home treatments haven’t helped, book an appointment with your doctor or a podiatrist.
+With severe fungal infection, (more than one nail is affected) or if home treatments haven’t helped, book an appointment with your doctor or a podiatrist.
 They will take nail clippings and send these to the laboratory for confirmation.
 If this shows up a fungal infection, you may be prescribed oral antifungal tablets that need to be taken for at least three months before a view.
 Toenails often require at least 6 months of treatment.

 These medications have side effects, so your doctor will need to check your medical history and do some baseline blood tests before they can start you on them.
 A podiatrist will also be able to soften, trim and remove the fungal area from the nail.